-Is the second most encountered hip problem next to hip osteoarthritis and is a general term for a syndrome where pain is experienced on the outside (lateral) thigh
+Is the second most encountered hip problem next to hip osteoarthritis and is a general term for a syndrome where pain is experienced on the outside (lateral) thigh and is often confused for bursitis.
+For it being so common, it is shocking to see how many patients are misdiagnosed and the underlying problem is rarely addressed.
+Pain on the side of the hip is almost never a bursa in my experience but most often muscular or neurological.

 Advanced imaging studies including ultrasound and magnetic resonance imaging (MRI) have revealed that the bursal is rarely involved (more below) and that a number of anatomical structures are involved in producing the pain.
 It more accurately labels the syndrome and makes treatment and diagnosis more precise.

-A bursa is a fluid filled sac (think a thin, slimy balloon) that provides cushioning and lubrication between different muscles and tissues within the body
+A bursa is a fluid-filled sac (think a thin, slimy balloon) that provides cushioning and lubrication between different muscles and tissues within the body

-On the other hand a high association was found between gluteus medius and minimus tendinopathy (degeneration of the tendon) and atrophy of the gluteus minimus with lateral hip pain occurring almost exclusively on the side of the symptomatic hip
+There is a high association found between gluteus medius and minimus tendinopathy (degeneration of the tendon) and atrophy of the gluteus minimus with lateral hip pain occurring almost exclusively on the side of the symptomatic hip.
+In other words, it is likely a musculotendonous problem.

 Tendon degeneration, tendinopathy, tears from overuse or trauma or inflammation of the hip abductor tendons (gluteus medius and minimus) may be another potent pain generator in GTPS.

-One study found that in the majority of cases of GTPS there was
+One study found that in the majority of cases of GTPS, there was

 It is possible that in some cases, tendon pathology might actually proceed bursal inflammation and irritation or be the direct cause of it.

-The common finding of associated gluteal muscle tendinopathy and weakness means that the condition should be treated much differently from a true bursitis: retraining and strengthening of the hip musculature will be a priority
+The common finding of associated gluteal muscle tendinopathy and weakness means that the condition should be treated much differently from true bursitis: retraining and strengthening of the hip musculature will be a priority

 Tendons heal and respond best to loading through eccentric and sometimes concentric exercises.
 Because this condition is unlikely a bursa issue, which would be best with rest, the tendons should be forced to work and experience the necessary load to stimulate healing and regeneration.
-As will achilles and elbow tendinopathies, a rehab program that includes stretching and strengthening is vital to heal the tendons and reduce the frequency of reoccurrence.
+As with Achilles and elbow tendinopathies, a rehab program that includes stretching and strengthening is vital to heal the tendons and reduce the frequency of reoccurrence.

 As in most cases, one of the most important things to do is to determine what is the actual cause of your pain and who is best to manage your condition.
 In certain cases, especially with acute trauma, fracture of the femoral neck (elderly mainly) or avascular necrosis (bone death from a lack of blood supply following trauma etc) can be potential causes.

-Osteoarthritis, meralgia paresthetica, lumbar spine conditions, crystal deposition disorders, ITB syndrome / snapping hip syndrome, hip extensor / rotation muscle strain and infections are also potential causes of GTPS that should be ruled out by a qualified doctor, chiropractor or trusted physiotherapist.
+Osteoarthritis, meralgia paresthetica, lumbar spine conditions, crystal deposition disorders, ITB syndrome / snapping hip syndrome, hip extensor/rotation muscle strain and infections are also potential causes of GTPS that should be ruled out by a qualified doctor, chiropractor or trusted physiotherapist.

 The true cause of the condition is tough to elucidate with manual examination and advanced imaging is rarely required